-- Ultrasound: may help in identifying the retroperitoneal mass; can demonstrate degree of obstruction to the ureters and kidneys.
+- Ultrasound: may help in identifying the retroperitoneal mass; can demonstrate the degree of obstruction to the ureters and kidneys.

 - Barium follow-through and enema: bowel obstruction.

 - Intravenous urography (IVU): shows dilated ureters with medial deviation of ureters.
-IVU may lead to contrast nephropathy; therefore good hydration is essential and IVU should be used with caution in the elderly and those with renal impairment (always check renal function beforehand).
+IVU may lead to contrast nephropathy; therefore, good hydration is essential and IVU should be used with caution in the elderly and those with renal impairment (always check renal function beforehand).